Easy Directions to My Salt Lake City Office

 - The front entrance of the building is on the north side facing the parking lot.

 - The building has river rocks on the front of it.
-It is the only building with stones on the facing.
-And the only one with a wood frame roofing.
+It is the only building with stones on the facing and the only one with a wood frame roof.

 - The numbers are up on the top corner of the building.
 It says 6465.